Sisson Ridge, New Brunswick

-Sisson Ridge is a settlement in New Brunswick 5 km west of Tobique Valley.
+Sisson Ridge is a settlement in New Brunswick.
+It is 5 km west of Tobique Valley.
 Adjacent communities include Crombie Settlement, Anfield, Weaver, North View and Linton Corner.

 The current population of Sisson Ridge is estimated to be around 300.

 History

 Until the mid-1990s, it was the site of the Sisson Ridge Elementary School.

 Notable people

 Canadian Member of Parliament Wayne Marston was raised in Sisson Ridge prior to moving to Ontario in the 1960s.